 Well, in addition to that full, bloated feeling, constipation can lead to the fermentation of fecal matter, which irritates the lining of the colon and can also cause toxins to be absorbed into the blood.
-If it’s not dealt with and left as an ongoing problem, chronic and severe constipation can lead to hemorrhoids, fissures (small tears), fecal impaction, and even a prolapsed rectum.
+If it’s not dealt with and left as an ongoing problem, chronic and severe constipation can lead to leaky gut (a contributing cause of chronic illness and auto immune disorders), hemorrhoids, fissures (small tears), fecal impaction, and even a prolapsed rectum.

 Well, besides the obvious (infrequent bowel movements), other symptoms can be abdominal pain, bloating, and a sense of incomplete evacuation (i.e. feeling like you still have to go after a bowel movement).

-Well, aside from a poor diet lacking in fresh, non-processed foods, not drinking enough water, and stressful life events, some causes of constipation can be:
+Aside from a poor diet lacking in fresh, non-processed whole plant based fibre rich foods, not drinking enough warm water, and stressful life events, some causes of constipation can be: